Overview: Time Control workflow module (Console)

 Overview

-In Edify workflows, the Time Control module gives you the ability to route workflow sessions based on the current time of day, day of the month, or holiday.
+The Time Control workflow module gives you the ability to route workflow sessions based on the current time of day, day of the month, or holiday.

 With the Time Control module, you can create junctions in your workflow sessions that evaluate the current time, day, or holiday.
 Your workflow can take different paths depending on if the evaluation is met or not